 I am sure you have seen this before.

-You made a wrong first impression.
+You made the wrong first impression.

 A 2006 study published in Psychological Science reveals that our brain makes snap judgments when meeting new people.
 In a fraction of a second, the brain scans for trustworthiness, competency, friendliness, and honesty.